tushar-sharma/tushar-sharma.github.io/_posts/2013-11-06-why-i-never-close-emacs.md

 	machine smtp.gmail.com login user@gmail.com password secret port 587

 The password field is optional.
 Type `M-x gnus` to start GNUS.
 To compose email, type `m`.
+Press `C-c C-c` to send mail.

 ![gnus](/img/gnus.png "GNUS")

-Press `C-c C-c` to send mail.

 #### Emacs for Photo Editing

-The other task I usally do is look up few photos.
-Emacs can do more than just viewing the pictures, it has a inbuilt powerful power editor called `Image-Dired`.
+The other task I usually do is look up few photos.
+Emacs can do more than just viewing the pictures, it has an inbuilt powerful power editor called `Image-Dired`.
 Simply press `M-x image-dired` on your emacs.

 ![Image-dired](/img/image_dired.png "Image Dired")

 #### Emacs for composing Documents

-This is one of the feature I find unparalled to emacs.
+This is one of the feature I find unparalleled to emacs.
 The official website says about org mode, "Org mode is for keeping notes, maintaining TODO lists, planning projects, and authoring documents with a fast and effective plain-text system".

 ![orgMode](/img/orgMode.png "Org")